doubleOsorza/alx-system_engineering-devops/0x00-shell_basics/README.md

- 3-listfiles will list files with much detailes 4-listmorefiles will list all files including the hiddn ones with more detailes 6-firstdirectory creates dir in temp dir
+ 3-listfiles will list files with much detailes 4-listmorefiles will list all files including the hiddn ones with more detailes 6-firstdirectory creates dir in temp dir 7-movethatfile will move a file from one directory to another